Young overweight veteran taking a break while jogging

 Many people assume that individuals with eating disorders appear emaciated, but that is not always the case.
 Eating disorders are more about an unhealthy relationship with food, which can also look like binge eating disorders.

-Consuming an excessive amount of food in a short period of time is a hallmark of binge eating, and chronic overeating can lead to significant weight gain.
+Consuming an excessive amount of food in a short period of time is a hallmark of binge eating.
+Chronic overeating can lead to significant weight gain.
+Using various metrics, a physician may then determine that you have reached an unhealthy weight for your body and provide an obesity diagnosis.

 Can I increase my disability rating by claiming obesity as a secondary condition?

-The VA can increase your disability rating if it determines that your secondary condition is valid and causes you additional impairment.
-If the VA approves your obesity disability claim and increases your rating, you may become eligible for additional benefits.
+The VA can increase your disability rating if it determines your secondary condition is valid and causes you additional impairment.
+If the VA approves your secondary disability claim and increases your rating, you may become eligible for additional benefits.